Communities Are Systems.

 Feedback Loops: What Reinforces Itself

-Positive: Member shares → gets recognized → shares more
+Positive: Member shares insight → gets genuine response → shares more → others see value in contributing

-Negative: Member posts → gets ignored → disengages → others see less activity
+Negative: Member posts question → crickets → disengages → others see quiet forum → post less

 Delays: What Takes Time

-Communities die from slow leaks, not sudden events
+New strategies don't show results for weeks or months.
+Trust rebuilds slowly.
+Communities die from slow leaks, not sudden events.

 The System Questions to Ask